SwooshyCueb/docker-reprepro/README.md

 write the debian packages reprepro database, and the `.gnupg/` directory for imported gpg keys.

-If the `debian/` directory doesn't already exist in the `/data/` volume, docker-reprepro will setup a reprepro repository based on configuration available through environment variables (see `docker run` example below).
+If the `ubuntu/` directory doesn't already exist in the `/data/` volume, docker-reprepro will setup a reprepro repository based on configuration available through environment variables (see `docker run` example below).

-If you want to further customize the reprepro configuration, feel free to provide your own debian reprepro setup in `/data/debian/`.
+If you want to further customize the reprepro configuration, feel free to provide your own ubuntu reprepro setup in `/data/ubuntu/`.

 Then, when starting your reprepro container, you will want to bind ports `22` from the reprepro container to a host external port, so that it is accessible